Meet Our 2024-25 Team!

 chamard@francophoneschool.org

-Bonjour!
-My name is Claire, I just joined the Francophone middle school team.
-I come from Rouen, Normandy, and have spent the last five years teaching French at the Lycee Francais of San Francisco, so I know the Bay Area pretty well already.
-Outside of school, I play music in a metal band and go to lots of concerts.
-I also love animals, cycling, writing and going on road trips.
-I’m very excited about this new adventure!
+Claire is from Rouen, Normandy and has spent the last five years teaching French at the Lycee Francais of San Francisco.
+Outside of school, Claire plays music in a metal band and go to lots of concerts.
+She also loves animals, cycling, writing and going on road trips.
+Claire is very excited about this new adventure!

 Silaty Mane - 6th-8th Grade Math & PE